-11 Procedures and frequency (at least once a year) to detect threats which may, according to the Exchange's assessment, result in the failure of trading facilities
+11 Procedures and frequency (at least once a year) to detect threats which may, according to the Exchange's assessment, result in the failure of critical software and hardware tools

-The Exchange identifies threats that according to the Exchange may lead to failure of means of trading, and continuously monitors the current status of means of trading, in particular, with respect to the need to update them;
+The Exchange identifies threats that according to the Exchange may lead to failure of critical software and hardware tools, and continuously monitors the current status of critical software and hardware tools.
+In particular, at least one a year the Exchange monitors with respect to the need to update its software and hardware tools.

-Procedures to detect threats which may, according to the Exchange, result in the failure of trading facilities include the following procedures:
+Procedures to detect threats which may, according to the Exchange, result in the failure of the critical software and hardware tools include the following procedures:

-- identification of sources, factors that may lead to interruption of trading tools operation and their analysis; - classification of threats followed by an assessment of their likelihood; - load and penetration test on software and hardware suite; - continuous monitoring of the current status of means of trading, in particular, with respect to the need to update them; - yearly detection of threats which may result in the failure of trading tools; - Determining the list of software and hardware tools of the Exchange that require protection against illegal actions, whose failures and/or errors may result in the partial or complete suspension or termination of organised trading services and/or have another negative impact on operations of the Exchange. - creation of a list of information security measures and their implementation in compliance with legislation requirements includes the following activities:
+- identification of sources, factors that may lead to interruption of the critical software and hardware tools operation and their analysis; - classification of threats followed by an assessment of their likelihood;

+- load and penetration test on software and hardware suite; - continuous monitoring of the current status of critical software and hardware tools, in particular, with respect to the need to update them; - yearly detection of threats which may result in the failure of the critical software and hardware tools; - determining the list of software and hardware tools of the Exchange that require protection against illegal actions, whose failures and/or errors may result in the partial or complete suspension or termination of organised trading services and/or have another negative impact on operations of the Exchange. - Creating a list of information security measures and their implementation in compliance with legislation requirements.